Returning to School FAQs

 If a positive case is connected to an individual office or other space that can be left vacant for up to 24 hours, this is best and will allow the viral load to reduce before cleaning and disinfection take place.
 If the positive case is associated with a classroom or other essential space, regular disinfection and cleaning should take place before the next school day.
 If enhanced cleaning has been taking place, then those procedures should be continued, and additional or specific cleaning should not be necessary.
 Enhanced cleaning will reduce risk and should be continued.
 Commonly touched surfaces (door knobs, railings, etc.) should be cleaned every 15 minutes to 2 hours.
 It is vital that an EPA-approved disinfectant, or prepared bleach solution, be used to ensure effectiveness against COVID-19.
 CDC and EPA have guidance for cleaning and disinfecting schools and a simple decision tool for assistance.

-This is advice from the Division of Public Health.
-Districts and charter schools should consult with their legal team for any legal advice.
+This is advice from the Division of Public Health and should not be considered legal guidance.
+Schools should consult with their legal team for any legal advice.